Vivid Sydney, Sydney, New South Wales © Destination NSW

 Australia’s events calendar is brimming with festivals, parties and celebrations all year long.
 Get into the spirit, there are plenty of good times ahead.

 Australia punches well above its weight with some of the biggest and best events in the world.
 From a midnight fireworks spectacular that is viewed by millions, to some of the top international sporting carnivals, and plenty of music, culture and entertainment in between, it’s clear that Australia is where the party’s at.

 When: December 31

-Sydney’s famous New Year’s Eve fireworks show wows audiences around the globe with its captivating display on Sydney Harbour.
-Throughout the day and well into the evening, the city and harbour are buzzing with excitement and entertainment in anticipation for the 9pm family fireworks, followed by the midnight spectacular.
-The fireworks launch from the Harbour Bridge, Sydney Opera House and barges around the harbour, resulting in a totally unforgettable way to ring in the new year.
+Sydney’s famous New Year’s Eve fireworks show wows audiences around the globe with its captivating display over the harbour.
+Throughout the day and well into the evening, the city is buzzing with excitement and entertainment in anticipation of the 9pm family fireworks, followed by the midnight spectacular.
+The fireworks launch from the Harbour Bridge, Sydney Opera House and barges around the harbour.

 The Australian Open